2HgO/GenieServer/Readme.md

 ## NOTE
 ---
-This exact sample project has ben implemented in [Go](https://golang.org) using the [Gin](https://github.com/gin-gonic/gin) web framework.
+This exact sample project has been implemented in [Go](https://golang.org) using the [Gin](https://github.com/gin-gonic/gin) web framework.
 Check it out over at [Gin-Server](https://github.com/2HgO/gin-server)